Andre-Ceschia/GeneticNeuralNetworkBuilder/README.md

 4. The algorithim then chooses the M best chromosones to repopulate.

-5. A new population is then initilzed by the offspring of the M best chromosones.
+5. A new population is then initialized by the offspring of the M best chromosones.

 6. Go to step 2 and restart the process over again until K iterations have been completed.

 ## Results
-This algorthim reduced the Root Mean Squared Error of one of my models by over 10% with a P-Value of 0.0001.
+This algorithim reduced the Root Mean Squared Error of one of my models by over 10% with a P-Value of 0.0001.